meet our team

 Pearson Croney-Clark is the Director of External Affairs at SEEC Institute.
 Her career spans work in France, Canada, and the United States, focusing on critical issues such as climate change, food systems and agriculture, foreign affairs, and global business policy.

-Pearson holds a Master’s degree from Sciences Po’s School of Public Affairs and an Honors Bachelor of Arts in Political Science and American Studies from the University of Toronto.
+Pearson holds a Master’s degree in European Affairs from Sciences Po’s School of Public Affairs and an Honors Bachelor of Arts in Political Science and American Studies from the University of Toronto.

 A native of Paris, Kentucky, Pearson now lives in Brooklyn, New York, with her husband, Pierre.